tjfontaine/cloudnative/events/2019/2019-05-20 - KubeCon 2019 Barcelona/agenda.md

 Ant Kennedy

-## 13:35pm - 13:50pm The Secret Sauce for creating video with GPUs & Kubernetes Jobs
+## 13:35pm - 13:50pm The Secret Sauce for Creating Video with GPUs & Kubernetes Jobs

 Sauce Video is a video collaboration app for teams.
 We have brands and their employees uploading content from around the world, in thousands of different